Digital Fascism Media, Communication and Society Volume Four

 Each chapter focuses on a particular dimension of digital fascism or a critical theorist whose work helps us to illuminate how fascism and digital fascism work, making this book an essential reading for both undergraduate and postgraduate students of media and communication studies, sociology, politics, and political economy as well as anyone who wants to understand what digital fascism is and how it works.

-- The Relevance of Franz L. Neumann’s Critical Theory Today: Anxiety and Politics in the New Age of Authoritarian Capitalism
+- The Relevance of Franz L. Neumann’s Critical Theory Today: Behemoth and Anxiety and Politics in the New Age of Authoritarian Capitalism

 - Günther Anders’s Critique of Ideology